- SKILL LEVEL B: You have little or no experience in riding a mountain bike, mostly on gravel tracks or smooth trails. But you can already cycle.

 - 5 days of mountain biking with experienced liecenced guides

 - 1 day canyoning

 - 7 nights accommodation

-- 7 days fully catered breakfasts and 6 dinners (after the day of canyoning we can take you to some local restaurants)
+- 7 days fully catered breakfasts and 6 dinners (after the day of canyoning we can take you to one of local restaurants in Soča valley).